h0niin/doubtnut/README.md

-# How to Use the Bookmark?
+# Bypass Doubtnut Premium Videos

 As an alternative to copying and pasting the link, you can use a Bookmark.